-Established in 1980 and headquartered in Singapore, the Company was first listed on SGX-ST's then SESDAQ market in March 1994 and later transferred to the Mainboard in November 2000.
+Founded in 1980 with its headquarters in Singapore, the Company initially debuted on the SGX-ST's SESDAQ market in March 1994, subsequently moving to the Mainboard in November 2000.

-Today, Datapulse primarily engages in the hotel and hospitality property investment business in South Korea and Singapore.
-Since acquiring TLMC in 2018, the Group has further strengthened its position within the hospitality industry by acquiring a 15 per cent stake in Travelodge Myeongdong Euljiro, South Korea and a 5 per cent stake in Travelodge Harbourfront, Singapore.
+Presently, Datapulse predominantly operates in the hotel and hospitality property investment sectors in both South Korea and Singapore.
+Following the acquisition of TLMC in 2018, the Group has since bolstered its standing in the hospitality sector by purchasing a 15 per cent share in Travelodge Myeongdong Euljiro, South Korea, and a 5 per cent share in Travelodge Harbourfront, Singapore.

-As part of our property investment and asset management business strategy, we plan to build a portfolio of hotels and hospitality assets across the region, either by way of majority or minority stakes, and either on a standalone basis or in collaboration with selected capital partners.
-We actively pursue a value-add type investment strategy, identifying undervalued assets situated in prime locations which have the potential for strong operational and physical enhancements.
+In alignment with our property investment and asset management business strategy, we will continue to pursue a value-add type investment strategy, identifying undervalued assets situated in prime locations which have the potential for strong operational and physical enhancements.